Nacro

 Nacro is a social justice charity based in England and Wales.
 Established in 1966 from the previous National Association of Discharged Prisoners’ Aid Societies, it became the largest criminal justice-related charity in England and Wales.
 In the 1970s Nacro also became involved in policy discussions with the British Government, particularly with the Home Office, which has responsibility for prisons and probation services.
-Since 2011, its strategy has focused on extending its high-level influence at government level, with commissioners, policy makers and practitioners, and increasing its partnership work.
+Since 2011, Nacro has expanded its policy and partnership work alongside its delivery of services.

-Today, Nacro focuses its efforts on supporting individuals, building stronger communities and reducing crime.
-It supports vulnerable individuals into society, offering housing, education, substance misuse recovery and advice.
+Nacro provides services in housing, education, criminal justice, substance misuse recovery and advice across England and Wales.

 Services

-The charity offers a wide range of services across England and Wales.
-Its services have expanded from criminal justice to include housing, education for young people and adults, support and advice, and campaigning for political changes in society.
+Nacro provides services across England and Wales.
+Its activities include criminal justice, housing, education, advice services and public policy work.

 Criminal Record Support Service

-Nacro’s Criminal Record Support Service (previously known as Resettlement Advice Service or RAS) is England’s largest criminal support and advice service, offering specialist, free and confidential support to individuals leaving prison and with current or previous convictions.
+Nacro’s Criminal Record Support Service (previously known as Resettlement Advice Service or RAS) is a criminal record support and advice service, offering information and advice to individuals leaving prison and with current or previous convictions.

-They also offer training and consultancy packages to business, practitioners and employers on hiring people with criminal records.
+The service also provides training and consultancy to business, practitioners and employers on hiring people with criminal records.